John Kessler (naval historian): Early chronicler of American navy history

-Captain Barry was arguably one of the most skilled and capable sailing ship masters of his time.
-His outside communications were direct, succinct, and effective, but not effusive.
+Captain Barry's outside communications were direct and succinct.
 He had self-confidence and courage in his knowledge of the sailing ship and its environment, but was not self-promoting, or arrogant.

 It would fall to future researchers and writers, to establish John Barry's exemplary war accomplishments and place in American naval history.
 Barry and Kessler had become trusted friends during America's struggle for independence.
 They both resided in the Philadelphia area in the years following the American Revolutionary War and maintained their friendship.
 After Barry's death, their mutual friend John Brown teamed with Kessler to write early sketches of Barry's life for a magazine publication, Port Folio.
 Kessler's autobiographical sketch and his writings on Barry are on file at the Pennsylvania State Archives.
 Since 1903, they have been used as a foundational reference for early American naval history and four biographers of Captain John Barry.